-Their mission is to strengthen environmental stewardship and civic engagement while protecting equitable green space on behalf of the community.
-El Paseo grows not only healthy food, but community leaders as well.
-They partner with residents and local organizations to unite the neighborhood through a variety of accessible programming and events.
-Their goal is to Empower through Nature.
+El Paseo’s mission is to strengthen environmental stewardship and civic engagement while protecting equitable green space on behalf of the community.
+Our governance and leadership structure allows for anyone with a desire to make an impact to do so, growing not only healthy food, but community leaders as well.
+The outdoor space has become a community center and partner for anyone willing to share accessible community resources.
+Our goal is to Empower through Nature.

 - 2020 The John D. and Catherine T. MacArthur Foundation Creative Placemaking Award